dkgof/ConsentOMatic/README.md

    "selector": ".myTarget"
 }
 ```
-This selector first tries to find the `parent` chich is a DOM element with the class `myParent` that is inside an iframe and has a child DOM element with the class `myChild` that contains the text "Gregor".
+This selector first tries to find the `parent` which is a DOM element with the class `myParent` that is inside an iframe and has a child DOM element with the class `myChild` that contains the text "Gregor".

 Then using this parent as "root" it tries to find a DOM element with the class `myTarget`.